Skip to main content

 by Drugs.com

-If you stop using Zepbound, you will most likely regain much of the weight you have lost.
-In 88 month-long studies, people who stopped treatment after 36 months regained 14% of their body weight, compared to a 25% weight loss in those who stayed on the medicine.
+In 88-month long weight loss studies with Zepbound, people who stopped treatment after 36 months regained 14% of their body weight, compared to a 25% weight loss in those who stayed on the medicine.

 If you are having trouble getting Zepbound (tirzepatide) at the pharmacy due to a drug shortage or cost issues, your healthcare provider may be able to recommend other treatments or money-saving options.
-Eli Lilly, the manufacturer, may be able to offer copay assistance or patient financial assistance, if you qualify.
+Eli Lilly, the manufacturer, may be able to offer copay assistance or patient financial help, if you qualify.

 Will I regain the weight I lost if I stop Zepbound?